-What We Do: What We Don't Do: We Pay for Performance: A significant portion of our cash compensation is based on achievement of key financial metrics that are disclosed to our stockholders.
-We Do Not Have Tax Gross-Ups: We do not provide tax gross- ups on any severance or change-in-control type payments.
-We Seek Alignment with Our Stockholders.
-We require both our named executive officers and our directors to maintain a meaningful ownership stake at levels specified in our stock ownership policy.
-We Do Not Permit Hedging, Short Sales, or Pledging.
-Under our insider trading policy, our officers and directors are prohibited from hedging, effecting short sales of, and (except in extremely limited circumstances) pledging our stock.
-We Balance Our Incentive Compensation: Our incentive compensation programs provide a balance of short-term cash incentives that are based on achievement of annual financial metrics and time-based equity incentives that vest over five years and provide value as a long-term retention tool.
-We Do Not Automatically Increase Salaries or Bonuses: Our Chief Executive Officer, Chief Operating Officer and Chief Financial Officer have not accepted base salary increases in over eight years, and their bonuses are strictly performance based.
-We Can Claw Back Compensation: We have the ability to recoup incentive compensation if the Company's financial results are restated or materially misstated due in whole or in part to misconduct by one or more of our named executive officers.
-We Do Not Provide Excessive Perquisites: Our named executive officers receive limited perquisites and benefits.
-We Retain an Independent Compensation Consultant: Our Compensation Committee engages an independent consultant from time to time to provide guidance on peer group composition and compensation levels.
-We Do Not Provide for Change of Control Acceleration.
-We do not provide "single-trigger" accelerated vesting of equity-based awards upon a change in control.
+What We Do:

+- We Pay for Performance: A significant portion of our cash compensation is based on achievement of key financial metrics that are disclosed to our stockholders. - We Seek Alignment with Our Stockholders.
+We require both our named executive officers and our directors to maintain a meaningful ownership stake at levels specified in our stock ownership policy. - □ We Balance Our Incentive Compensation: Our incentive compensation programs provide a balance of short-term cash incentives that are based on achievement of annual financial metrics and time-based equity incentives that vest over five years and provide value as a long-term retention tool. - □ We Can Claw Back Compensation: We have the ability to recoup incentive compensation if the Company's financial results are restated or materially misstated due in whole or in part to misconduct by one or more of our named executive officers. - □ We Retain an Independent Compensation Consultant: Our Compensation Committee engages an independent consultant from time to time to provide guidance on peer group composition and compensation levels.